 Kids will enjoy exploring the area—notably Yamba Lighthouse and the many parks that pepper the river and beaches; perfect for picnicking on!
 There are plenty of accommodation options in the area—such as BIG4 Saltwater Yamba Holiday Park and Blue Dolphin Holiday Resort, both offering affordable, family-friendly facilities.
 Oh—and don’t forget to try the infamous Yamba seafood while you’re in the region, particularly the prawns!

-A beautiful village on the brink of Sydney’s Royal National Park, Bundeena is undoubtedly one of NSW’s most picturesque beach towns.
+A beautiful village on the brink of Sydney’s Royal National Park, Bundeena is undoubtedly one of NSW’s prettiest beach towns.
 For Sydneysiders, it’s a great weekend away without too much driving to get there, or even makes a wonderful day trip.
 Bursting with things to do like kayaking, walking, picnicking, swimming, surfing, fishing—it’s safe to say that if you like anything to do with water, you’ve come to the right place.

 There are plenty of cafes around the area, plus a family-friendly bistro at Bundeena Bowling Club serving up Thai favourites that are ever popular with locals and visitors alike.

-Nestled between the Hastings River and the Pacific Ocean, Port Macquarie is a firm family favourite when it comes to gorgeous seaside destinations.
+Nestled between the Hastings River and the Pacific Ocean, Port Macquarie is a firm family favourite when it comes to the prettiest beach towns in NSW.
 Renowned for its beaches and wildlife, it makes a perfect holiday getaway.

 With the most koalas per capita on the east coast, a visit to Port Macquarie will make mini wildlife enthusiasts very happy indeed.
 The famous Koala Hospital is a must-visit, alongside Billabong Zoo: Koala and Wildlife Park.

 You’ll find plenty of accommodation options in Port Macquarie with something to all budgets.
 Sandcastle Apartments is a particularly great option for families, and there is also a great range of restaurants and cafes, with a bustling cultural scene that provides a diverse range of things to do.

 A gorgeous seaside village, Avoca is brimming with cafes, restaurant and things to do.
 Situated just 90 minutes north of Sydney, this Central Coast gem is a great pick for families.